deeqkko/devops_docker/README.md

 Exercise 1.12 Dockerfiles and used commands.
 ENV-directives added in 1.10 and 1.11 Dockerfiles

 * Folder Ex-1.13
-Exercise 1.13 Submission was not defined.
-Returning Dockerfile
+Exercise 1.13.
+Submission was not defined.
+Returning Dockerfile.
+Click'n'success

+* Folder Ex-1.14
+Exercise 1.14.
+Dockerfile.
+Development version was used.
+Pressing and pressing...